-Rentenbank's asset quality is sound, as almost all direct customers are German public banks and other non-bank public sector entities (Figure 6A, next page).
-Indeed, more than 80% of credit exposure is concentrated in the supportive German operating environment, with the remainder mainly to banks in other EU countries and, to a lesser extent, the rest of the OECD (Figure 6B).
+Rentenbank's asset quality is sound, as almost all direct customers are German public banks and other non-bank public sector entities (Figure 6A).
+More than 70% of credit exposure is concentrated in the German operating environment, with the remainder mainly to banks in other EU countries and, to a lesser extent, the rest of the OECD (Figure 6B).